eranhd/agular2-Build-basic-site/README.md

 ## wireframe
 look at [this](https://wireframe.cc/N7lR5G) wireFrame,<br>
-this site comtain 3 major element:
+this site contain 3 major element:
-* header
+* Header
-* main
+* Paragraph about your self
-* Aside
+* Gallery

 for each element create component and design your component like the wireframe.